NiGitaMyrGit/vis_assignment3/README.md

 Before running the script, make sure you are located in the main folder, location can be changed by using the command `cd path\to\vis_assignment3`'.
 From here run the command `bash setup.sh` which will install all the required packages in order to run the script. aftwerwards run the command `python3 src/vgg16_indofashion.py` which will run the script.
 ## 5. Results - discussion
+Unfortunately I cannot report the plot since I get a traceback say that `val_loss`is an invalid argument.
+I have tried troubleshooting after this [Stackoverflow]: (https://stackoverflow.com/questions/56847576/keyerror-val-loss-when-training-model) (and many other internet searches) and even though I treied implementing the suggested solutions little seems to work.
+It seems other people have had this problem as well, but it is unfortunate, since no plot is produced.
+Alas a classification report was produced.
+It's important to note that the classification report reflects the script having been run on only a small subset of the data, due to the long runtime (and problems with out virtual machines).
+The n_testsamples was set to 75 out of 7500
 Since it takes so long to run over all the pictures in the dataset, I have not been able to fully train the model on the entire dataset.
-Instead I took a very small part og testsamples (n_testsamples = 75) though there is 7500 all in all and a small amount of trainsamples(n_train_samples = 911) though there is 91166 in total.
+Instead I ran the script on only a subset of the data: testsamples (n_testsamples = 75) though there is 7500 all in alland a small amount of trainsamples(n_train_samples = 911) though there is 91166 in total.
 TFurthemore I set the epochs to 3 speed up the process. this should be much higher in order to get higher accuracy.
-For that reason my results are poor, but if the model is run on the entire dataset and with a higher amount of epoch, it would definitely produce better results with higher accuracy scores
+For that reason my results are poor, but if the model is run on the entire dataset and with a higher amount of epochs, it would definitely produce better results with higher accuracy scores.